03 Greedo: Career

 Jackson initially used the alias Greedy Giddy, under which he self-produced six mixtapes, including the Bipolar series, Everybody Weak, and Money, Powder, Regrets.
 His early career was heavily influenced by southern rap such as Lil Boosie, Jeezy, and Gucci Mane, as well as Phil Collins.
 This early work is fragmented with a handful of recordings on DatPiff, YouTube, and Tumblr.

 As Greedy Giddy, Jackson released numerous tracks to SoundCloud between 2014 and 2016.
 In 2016, Jackson changed his name to 03 Greedo and self-produced two mixtapes, Purple Summer and Purple Summer 2: Sun Don't Shine.
 He also started his own label, Golden Grenade Empire, in 2016.
 In 2017, Jackson produced three mixtapes: Purple Summer 03: Purple Hearted Soldier, First Night Out, and Money Changes Everything.

 In 2017, Jackson signed with Todd Moscowitz's Alamo Records for over a million-dollar contract.
 His first release on the label was The Wolf of Grape Street which dropped in March 2018.

-Later in March, Greedo courted controversy by making disparaging remarks about deceased rapper Tupac Shakur in an interview with Billboard Magazine.
-Stating, in part, "Tupac sucks [...]
+Later in March, Greedo courted controversy by making disparaging remarks about deceased rapper Tupac Shakur in an interview with Billboard Magazine; stating, in part, "Tupac sucks [...]
 He's delusional.
 He's a great actor.
-Part of his music shit was acting" When asked about the comments and the ensuing controversy in a later interview with Genius, Jackson stated that while the comments were taken out of context and he does enjoy some of Shakur's music, he did not feel a need to apologize as he feels the music is "not authentic" in contrast to his own.
+Part of his music shit was acting."
+When asked about the comments and the ensuing controversy in a later interview with Genius, Jackson stated that while the comments were taken out of context and he does enjoy some of Shakur's music, he did not feel a need to apologize as he feels Shakur's music is "not authentic" in contrast to his own.

 Before turning himself into authorities, Jackson promised to make a vault of 30 albums; he then said he had finished over 3,000 songs before beginning his 20-year sentence.
 The day before he turned himself in, Jackson released his debut album God Level.

 On July 5, 2019, Jackson and Blink-182 drummer Travis Barker released a joint EP, Meet the Drummers.

 In September 2019, Jackson and Kenny Beats released a new album titled Netflix & Deal.

 03 Greedo's eighth album, Load It Up Vol. 01, was released on August 14, 2020.
 It was preceded by the single "Drip Keep Going", featuring Key Glock.

 On February 4, 2022, Jackson released a new single titled "Pourin" featuring Mike Free and BlueBucksClan on Alamo Records via Sony Music Entertainment.
 Almost a year later, on January 9, 2023, Jackson released the Mike Free–produced mixtape Free 03, which included the single.

 After being released from prison in early 2023, he started recording lots of new songs, and on March 17, 2023, he released "Bacc Like I Never Left", the first of two singles from his fifth studio album Halfway There, which was released 7 days later.